-Students interested in studying Politics & International Relations may also be interested in the new joint degree programme in History and Politics, for which applications commence in Autumn 2016.
+Students interested in studying Politics & International Relations may also be interested in the new joint degree programme in History and Politics.
 This programme enables students to take a range of historical papers in the first year alongside those in Politics and International Relations.
 Students can then elect to transfer to the single-subject track of Politics & International Relations for their second and third years.

 From Sir James George Frazer, scholar of mythology and comparative religion and author of seminal work The Golden Bough, through to Dame Marilyn Strathern, whose work on bioethics continues to shape contemporary academic and policy debates, Trinity College has been home to some of the most globally influentially social anthropologists of the 20th Century and beyond.
 The current Director of Studies is Joel Robbins, whose work on the anthropology of Christianity, radical cultural change, and the cross-cultural study of ethics has been based in Papua New Guinea.
 Also within the College, there is Nick Thomas, who directs the university’s Museum of Archaeology and Anthropology, and works on history and art in the Pacific; and Heonik Kwon, who works on memory and violence, particularly in the context of East Asia.